FlakM/blog/content/posts/rust_interview_questions.md

-`std` also provides small [runtime](https://github.com/rust-lang/rust/blob/master/library/std/src/rt.rs) that initializes the environment before running user's `main` function.
+`std` also provides small [runtime](https://github.com/rust-lang/rust/blob/master/library/std/src/rt.rs) that initializes the environment before running the user's `main` function.
-For instance on unix systems it
+For instance, on unix systems it
-[casts some dark spells](https://github.com/rust-lang/rust/blob/master/library/std/src/sys/unix/mod.rs) for standard file descriptors (0-2) to actually be sure they are there.
+[casts some dark spells](https://github.com/rust-lang/rust/blob/master/library/std/src/sys/unix/mod.rs) for standard file descriptors (0-2) to be sure they are there.

 It is perfectly valid in certain scenarios (embedded or wasm) to not use